adrienpoly/todomvc_rails_on_stimulus/README.md

 🚧 WORK IN PROGRESS

 * [x] Fix Turbolinks blinks and path change
+* [x] We are talking about speed here, score a 100 at Google page speed 💯
 * [ ] fix Turbolinks scrolling back to top instead of keeping the current scroll position
 * [ ] Add a new todo client side
 * [ ] Split the Todo controller in smaller controllers that communicate between each others